Sovereign-Labs/sovereign-sdk/sdk/specs/interfaces/da.md

   - An adaptation of the `get_relevant_txs` method designed for use by verifiers.
 This method returns a `Result` containing the unit type on success, and an error message on failure.
-An invocation succeeds if and only if the provided set of `txs` was included on the L1 (as demonstrated by `inclusion_proof`), is complete (as demonstrated by `completeness_proof`).
+An invocation succeeds if and only if the provided set of `txs` was included on the L1 (as demonstrated by `inclusion_proof`), and is complete (as demonstrated by `completeness_proof`).
 The list of blob transactions verified by this trait will be processed by rollups in order - which means that the verification must be careful to enforce a deterministic ordering to prevent consensus failures on the rollup.
 Except for the "Error" response, all of the types required by this function are defined in the `DaSpec` trait.